iurijw/Python-Telegram-Auto-Forwarder/README.md

 ## For making changes and running it direct by code
   1. Python installed (https://www.python.org/).
-  2. Telethon module installed (pip install Telethon).
+  2. Telethon module installed (pip install telethon).
+  3. Rich module installed (pip install rich)

 ## Executable
   1. New folder and executable program (download it at release tab).